 - Dried Beans and Lentils.
 Technically, beans stored in mylar bags with oxygen absorbers can last indefinitely.
 However, they may lose their nutritional content and flavor slowly over time, so if you can, rotate them as often as possible.
 You might like black beans, navy beans, pinto beans, or even split peas.
 Beans and lentils are a great source of protein when meat is scarce.

 - Oats.
 Oatmeal is nutritious, works in all kinds of dishes, and provides good fiber and calories.
 Instant oatmeal can stay good for up to 1 or 2 years, but whole oats stored in mylar bags or #10 cans can stay fresh up to 25 or 30 years.

 - Flour.
-Flour is an excellent foundation for many types of foods but has a short shelf life of only 6 to 8 months.
+Flour is an excellent foundation for many types of foods but has a short shelf life of only 6 to 8 months if not stored correctly.
 Instead, you might want to store wheat berries in oxygen-free containers, which can last up to 30 years.
 If you store whole wheat berries, though, you’ll need a grain mill to grind them when you are ready to use them.

 - Pancake Mix.
 Pancake mixes can be used for everything from pancakes to biscuits, giving you flexible source of delicious food.
 The shelf life of a typical pancake mix is about one year.

 - Sugar.
 Sugar is often used as a type of preservative, and it just tastes good.
 In addition, sugar can be stored indefinitely as long as it isn’t exposed to bugs or moisture.